-|Application icons theme||These radio buttons help switching between different sets of ReSharper UI icons.
+These radio buttons let you switch between different sets of ReSharper UI icons.
 You can leave the default option of automatic selection or choose an icon set that will be most comfortable for you for the selected Visual Studio theme.

-These radio buttons help switching between different sets of code symbol icons.
+These radio buttons let you switch between different sets of code symbol icons.
 You can leave the default option of automatic selection or choose an icon set that will be most comfortable for you for the selected Visual Studio theme.
-You can feel the difference between different sets by using Go to features or Exploring Type Hierarchy.
-See Symbol Icons for a comprehensive list of symbol icons.|
+You can feel the difference between different sets by using Go to features or Explore type hierarchy.

 ReSharper caches a lot of its temporary data.
 For example, results of code analysis.
 If you do not share the solution, you can choose solution folder.
 If you share your solution using a VCS, it is better to choose the system temp folder so that ReSharper gets them out of the solution folder and therefore out of the way of your VCS.
-It is not recommended to choose 'User local settings folder' (%LOCALAPPDATA%) The problem with this folder is that Visual Studio's directory watcher is triggered each time ReSharper writes to this folder, which happens very often.
+It is recommended to choose a custom folder.
+The problem with the 'User local settings folder' %LOCALAPPDATA% is that Visual Studio's directory watcher could be triggered when ReSharper writes to this folder, which happens very often.

 You need to reopen your solution for changing caches location to take effect.

 Clears the cache of the current solution.

-Normally, you do not need to clear solution cache, but some events (e.g. sudden power off or an upgrade that skips several versions) may corrupt the cache, and that's when you need to use this button.
+Normally, you do not need to clear solution cache, but some events (for example, sudden power off or an upgrade that skips several versions) may corrupt the cache, and that's when you need to use this button.
 Signals of corrupted cache may be a lot of unresolved code or absence of ReSharper inspections in some files.

 After clearing the cache you need to reopen your solution and wait a little while ReSharper rebuilds the cache.

 This selector allows you to define whether to call MSBuild to analyze project references in web projects or projects that have NuGet references.
-Results of this analysis are used by code inspection and other features..
+Results of this analysis are used by code inspection and other features.
 If you choose the Do not call MSBuild, then these features may not work correctly.
 If you choose one of the two remaining options, then some performance degradation is possible.